Initial creation: 4-1-2024 | Last updated: 11-2-2025 Head back to the main page Head back to the 2005-ANSPO hub

 17th to 19th centuries

 New York was initially called New Amsterdam when it was founded by the Dutch in 1625.
 In 1664 the Dutch handed the city over to the British after overwhelming British forces demanded the city to surrender to them, which was done without bloodshed.
 The Colony of Hudsonia was then established in what is present-day HMA.
 It was later expanded and reformed into the Colony of New York in 1667, and would encompass the modern day territories of New York state and the HMA combined.
-After the American Revolution, the former colony would retain its name but become a state of the American Republic.
+After the American Revolution, the former colony would retain its name but become a state of the United States of America.

-During the 19th century, New York would undergo many federally-mandated changes, evolving it into a residential and commercial center, aswell as a hub for European immigrants.
+During the late 19th century, New York would undergo many ministerially-mandated changes, evolving it into a residential and commercial center, aswell as a hub for European immigrants.
 In 1886, the Statue of Liberty was placed on Liberty Island in New York's harbor, as a gift from France.
 Earlier between 1869 and 1871, the Grand Central Depot was built in central Manhattan.

 Early 20th century